saketkc/pysradb/docs/cmdline.rst

 ::

     $ pysradb
-    Usage: pysradb [OPTIONS] COMMAND [ARGS]...
+    usage: pysradb [-h] [--version] [--citation]
+                   {metadb,metadata,download,search,gse-to-gsm,gse-to-srp,gsm-to-gse,gsm-to-srp,gsm-to-srr,gsm-to-srs,gsm-to-srx,srp-to-gse,srp-to-srr,srp-to-srs,srp-to-srx,srr-to-gsm,srr-to-srp,srr-to-srs,srr-to-srx,srs-to-gsm,srs-to-srx,srx-to-srp,srx-to-srr,srx-to-srs}
+                   ...

     pysradb: Query NGS metadata and data from NCBI Sequence Read Archive.

-      Citation: Pending.
+    Citation: 10.12688/f1000research.18676.1

-    Options:
-      --version   Show the version and exit.
+    optional arguments:
-      -h, --help  Show this message and exit.
+      -h, --help            show this help message and exit --version             show program's version number and exit --citation            how to cite

-    Commands:
+    subcommands:
+      {metadb,metadata,download,search,gse-to-gsm,gse-to-srp,gsm-to-gse,gsm-to-srp,gsm-to-srr,gsm-to-srs,gsm-to-srx,srp-to-gse,srp-to-srr,srp-to-srs,srp-to-srx,srr-to-gsm,srr-to-srp,srr-to-srs,srr-to-srx,srs-to-gsm,srs-to-srx,srx-to-srp,srx-to-srr,srx-to-srs}
-      download    Download SRA project (SRPnnnn)
+        metadata            Fetch metadata for SRA project (SRPnnnn) download            Download SRA project (SRPnnnn)
+        search              Search SRA/ENA for matching text
         gse-to-gsm          Get GSM for a GSE
         gse-to-srp          Get SRP for a GSE
         gsm-to-gse          Get GSE for a GSM
         gsm-to-srp          Get SRP for a GSM
         gsm-to-srr          Get SRR for a GSM
+        gsm-to-srs          Get SRS for a GSM
         gsm-to-srx          Get SRX for a GSM
-      metadata    Fetch metadata for SRA project (SRPnnnn) search      Search SRA for matching text
         srp-to-gse          Get GSE for a SRP
         srp-to-srr          Get SRR for a SRP
         srp-to-srs          Get SRS for a SRP
         srp-to-srx          Get SRX for a SRP
+        srr-to-gsm          Get GSM for a SRR
         srr-to-srp          Get SRP for a SRR
         srr-to-srs          Get SRS for a SRR
         srr-to-srx          Get SRX for a SRR
+        srs-to-gsm          Get GSM for a SRS
         srs-to-srx          Get SRX for a SRS
         srx-to-srp          Get SRP for a SRX
         srx-to-srr          Get SRR for a SRX
         srx-to-srs          Get SRS for a SRX

 ========================================